Daniel Aaron: Publishing

 In 1979, he helped found the Library of America, where he served as president to 1985 and board member and remained an emeritus board member.

 Recognition

 Aaron was elected a fellow of the American Academy of Arts and Sciences in 1973 and a member of the American Academy of Arts and Letters in 1977.

 He was awarded an honorary Doctor of Letters degree by Harvard University in 2007.

 In 2010, he was a National Humanities Medalist, whose citation reads:

-Daniel Aaron: Literary scholar for his contributions to American literature and culture.
-As the founding president of the Library of America, he helped preserve our nation's heritage by publishing America's most significant writing in authoritative editions.